ethersync/ethersync/README.md

   nix shell github:ethersync/ethersync
   ```

-  If you want to install it permamently, you probably know what your favorite approach is.
+  If you want to install it permanently, you probably know what your favorite approach is.
 </details>

 <details>